 Definition and Epidemiology of Aortic Sclerosis

-Aortic valve sclerosis is defined as the thickening and calcification of the aortic valve but there is no obstruction in the ventricular flow of the blood.
-This condition affects the aortic valve and may lead to the progression to aortic stenosis.
+Aortic valve sclerosis is defined as the thickening and calcification of the aortic valve, but there is no obstruction in the ventricular flow of the blood.
+This condition affects the aortic valve and may lead to the progression of aortic stenosis.

 Etiology of Aortic Sclerosis

 The three key factors that are responsible for the development of aortic sclerosis are lipid accumulation, inflammation followed by calcification.
 However, these factors can be integrated with the occurrence and presence of certain risk factors.
 These will be detailed below.

 The factors which increase the risk of the development of lipid accumulation leading to atherosclerosis are also involved in the development of aortic sclerosis.
 These include:

 - Abnormal level of lipids in the blood (hyperlipidemia)